 For seven years running, Pennybyrn has received the highest possible report, deficiency-free, on unannounced state surveys of nursing facilities.
 During these visits, state inspectors evaluate quality of care, safety, administration, cleanliness, nursing services, activity programming, social services, protection of resident rights and dignity, environment and dining services.

-“I am incredibly proud of our team at Pennybyrn at Maryfield.
+“I am incredibly proud of our team at Pennybyrn.
 Our wonderful staff members reaffirm our commitment to providing exceptional service and care so that every day is the best possible day for our residents,” says Vonda Hollingsworth, Vice President of Health Services, Pennybyrn.

 “As we continue to focus on building strong relationships with both our short-stay rehabilitation patients, lifetime residents, providers, families, and caregivers, we are always seeking new ways to improve the quality of the lives we touch in keeping with our mission.”